 - Cohera’s most recent financing in 2015 was a first tranche of $50 million equity financing led by KKR (Kohlberg, Kravis and Roberts), a leading global investment firm, with participation from existing private investors.

-The other two of Eagle Ventures’ last five portfolio companies where it raised equity involved later rounds of professional investments.
+The other three of Eagle Ventures’ last six portfolio companies where it raised equity involved later rounds of professional investments.

 Wright Therapy Products is a medical device company that had a unique solution forlymphedema, a condition that causes one to have one or more swollen limbs arising from lymph fluid not properly flowing from an extremity to the body.
 Wright is deploying the funds raised by Eagle Ventures to grow revenue.